The Mind-Body Connection

 Select a date

-Live training delivered online – Attend Dr Andrew Morrice’s workshop live via Zoom on Wednesday 11th November 2020.
-The content covered will be the same as his attended workshop and you will have plenty of opportunities to ask questions.
-All you need is a quiet place to watch, a PC or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop.
+Live training delivered online – Thursday 31st March 2022 Join Dr Andrew Morrice live via Zoom on for this invaluable CPD day – you will have plenty of opportunities to ask questions.
+All you need is a quiet place to watch and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop the day before.

 Found the whole course fascinating.
 The information will be invaluable in my work on health promotion and stress management.Occupational Therapist